cgruver/che-podman-demo/README.md

 Let's look at a container image that our workspace can use to provide `podman` and some other tools for rootless container development.

-I've provided a Dockerfile for you as an example: `basic-podman.Dockerfile`
+I've provided a Containerfile for you as an example: `basic-podman.Containerfile`

 ```dockerfile
 FROM registry.access.redhat.com/ubi9/ubi-minimal